IS FRUIT SUGAR GOOD OR BAD FOR YOU?

 In this third study, the participants ate around twenty servings of fruit per day for a few weeks.
 20 servings!
 The results?
 No adverse effects on blood pressure, triglycerides or weight.
 There was, however, a 38-point drop in LDL cholesterol (7).
 Amazing right?

-I really hope people stopped being afraid of bananas and started being more concerned about the excessive amount of animal products and fat they are eating.
+I really hope people stopped being afraid of bananas and started being more concerned about the excessive amount of animal products, unhealthy fats and added sugars they are eating.

 KEEP CALM AND EAT FRUIT GUYS 🤞🏻